 - Hours: Domestic students may work up to twenty-five (25) hours per week while classes are in session and thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.
 International students (F-1 or J-1 visa) may work up to twenty (20) hours per week while classes are in session and thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.
 All student employees are limited to 7.5 hours per day.

-- Time sheets: E-Timesheets must be submitted each pay period and approved by the time sheet approval date (SH).
+- Time sheets: Timesheets must be submitted each pay period and approved by the supervisor prior to the pay period closing.
 It is the supervisor’s responsibility to help ensure that a student employee completes the timesheet correctly and on time for each pay period during which the student worked.
 Students should not hold timesheets for late submission.
 More information about time sheets is available on the Payroll website.
-If a time sheet is missed, a paper timesheet must be submitted to Payroll for payment on the next pay cycle.
+If a time sheet is missed, you may edit past time within USFWorks and a students pay will be adjusted in the following pay cycle.

 - Evaluations: Supervisors are encouraged to provide constructive feedback to student employees throughout the year.
 Supervisors are asked to complete an employee evaluation at the end of each assignment.
 In addition to identifying a student employee's strengths and areas needing improvement, the evaluation can be used as a tool to determine eligibility for rehire for the following year.